dustinpfister/blog_posts/_posts/threejs-object3d-scale.md

 ### Source code is on Github

 The examples in this post and my many other posts on threejs can be [found on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-object3d-scale).
+This is also where I park all the source code for my many [other blog posts on threejs](/categories/three-js/) as well.

 ### Version Numbers matter with three.js